 Don’t waste time on making the map look good

-ACTION 1: Make sure you only add images at the very last couple of minutes that you work on your map.
+ACTION 1: Make sure you only add images in the very last couple of minutes that you work on your map.
 This will save you a lot of time.

 The only images you should add are things like: